lskatz/annapotater/README.md

 Give it a genbank file with CDS features and sequence, and the next parameter is a gzipped VCF file.
 Use `--prot` to include protein translations.
+Use `--all` to output all sites, useful as a passthrough.

 # Output